moby/moby/docs/reference/commandline/build.md

 We could find that all layer's name is `<missing>`, and there is a new layer with COMMENT `merge`.

 Test the image, check for `/remove_me` being gone, make sure `hello\nworld` is in `/hello`, make sure the `HELLO` envvar's value is `world`.

+### Checksum layers for run-time verification (--checksumfs) **Experimental Only**

+Once an image is built, hash and checksum the combined layers.
+The checksum is recorded in the manifest.
+If present, a checksum in the manifest will trigger verification at run-time, causing failure if there are any modifications.